 “While conferencing via a browser is possible, when a first time user (typically a participant) clicks on the meeting link, the site automatically attempts to download a widget for local installation.
 It would be better to provide up front the choice between browser vs app.
 This is particularly an issue for users on a low bandwidth connection, and first time non-tech users.” - Narayanan P.

 “Zoom pulls a lot of bandwidth, particularly when sharing screen, so if you are trying to run too many programs at once it will kick you out and restart.
 This is usually fine for a team call, but can be embarrassing during a client meeting.” - Ashlee B.

-Free: up to 100 participants in a meeting, 40 minute limit, unlimited number of meetings
+Free: up to 100 participants in a meeting, 40 minute limit on group meetings, unlimited number of meetings

 $14.99 a month per host: up to 100 participants in a meeting, no time limit, unlimited number of meetings, admin feature controls, custom personal meeting ID

 $19.99 a month per host (min 10 hosts): up to 100 participants in a meeting, no time limit, unlimited number of meetings, vanity URL, SSO, custom emails, company branding

 $19.99 a month per host (min 100 hosts): up to 200 participants in a meeting, no time limit, unlimited number of meetings, vanity URL, SSO, custom emails, company branding, unlimited cloud storage, dedicated customer service manager